Website support terminology

 Note: To clarify, most premium plugins aren’t terribly expensive; the better ones range in price from $100 to $300 per year, depending on features and support level.

-Benefit: Your website deserves the best built widgets available — And that’s all we use.
+Benefit: Your website deserves the best built plugins available — And that’s all we use.

 Advanced form processing